 Posting and Mailing Policy

 - HNU departmental information, academic information, student services, and activities information.
-We will accept up to 20 copies of these fliers to be posted on each floor and in the lobbies of the Residence Halls.
+We will accept up to 20 copies of these fliers to be posted in the designated posting areas on each floor and in the lobbies of the Residence Halls.

 - Fliers attempting to sell goods and services, including personal tutoring.
 We will accept 5 copies of these fliers to be posted in the lobbies of the Residence Halls.